paraschas/jaws/README.md

 ## StatisticsWorker.java
     parse requests
-    TODO
     generate and serve the statistics page

 ## Settings.java
-    store the various settings of the server; handle with accessors and mutators
+    store the settings of the server; handle with accessors and mutators

+## Statistics.java
+    store and update statistics for the server